-Only citizens and permanent residents have a right to work in Canada.
+Only citizens and permanent residents have the right to work in Canada.
 As a general rule, a Canadian employer must apply for a Labour Market Impact Assessment (“LMIA”) before hiring a foreign worker.
-This is a determination by a government agency (Service Canada) that the employment will have a “positive or neutral economic effect” on job opportunities for Canadians.
+This is a determination by a government agency (Service Canada) that hiring the foreign worker will have a “positive or neutral economic effect” on job opportunities for Canadians.
 Factors to be considered include whether there are Canadians available to do the job, whether the pay is sufficient to attract Canadians, and whether the job will result in employment creation or transfer of skills to Canadians.
 In most cases employers must advertise the job to determine if Canadian workers are available.
-At present, the minimum advertising requirement for a skilled occupation is a four week ad on the national Job Bank and two additional means of advertising.
+The minimum advertising requirement for a skilled occupation is a four week ad on the national Job Bank and two additional means of advertising.
 Employers must agree to pay the prevailing wage.
-There is now a $1,000 fee for each worker requested on the LMIA.
-There are many exceptions to the LMIA requirement.
-The exceptions should be utilized whenever possible.
-These include:
+Once the LMIA is approved, the foreign worker can apply for a work permit.

 - Several other categories of jobs, not related to treaties, also require employment authorization, but are LMIA exempt.
 These include intra-company transferees, investors, and persons whose work will result in a benefit to Canada.

 - Canada offers young people from many countries an opportunity to visit Canada for “working vacations.”
 These programs vary from one country to another.
-They typically allow young people between the ages of 18 to 30 to work for up to 12 months in Canada.
+They typically allow young people between the ages of 18 to 35 to work for up to 12 months in Canada.

 Once you are in Canada, you may apply for an extension of the work permit through the government processing office in Vegreville.
 Canada now allows the spouses of skilled or managerial foreign workers to obtain work authorization as well.
 This privilege also applies to same-sex and common-law partners.
 This is a major advantage over the United States, which does not usually allow partners of temporary workers to accept employment, unless they qualify independently.